kiboschool/course-programming-1/src/lessons/lists.md

   - assigning: `my_list[0] = 5`
   - appending `my_list.append(10)`
   - removing `my_list.pop(2)`
-- You can solve many problems by updating a variable at each step in a loop
+- You can solve many problems (like the ones below) by updating a variable at each step in a loop
   - total and average
   - maximum and minimum
   - finding and filtering